 The short opera about dog adoption Pepito was composed by Nicolas Lell Benavides to a libretto by Marella Martin Koch.
 A couple visits an animal shelter to adopt a dog, and the wife makes a particular connection with a lonely dog who misses his Spanish-speaking former owners.
 The second short opera, Happy Birthday, was commissioned by Utah Opera from Utah composer Andrew Maxfield and librettist Ruthie Prillaman.
 It addresses the controversy—and resolution!—of the question, “Who really owns the ‘Happy Birthday’ song?”

-Runtime: Approx. 60 minutes, no intermission.
+Runtime: Approx. 60 minutes with one 15-minute intermission.

 Presented by Onstage Ogden.